dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 004: Proxy Server Aborts vLLM Stream Prematurely

+-   **Artifacts Affected:** `A90.
+AI Ascent - server.ts (Reference).md`
+-   **Cycles Observed:** C100, C101
+-   **Symptom:** When the DCE extension sends a streaming request to the vLLM via the proxy server, the connection is immediately aborted.
+The proxy logs show "Client closed the connection.
+Aborting request to vLLM," even though the client is still waiting for a response.
+-   **Root Cause Analysis (RCA):** The logic to handle client-side cancellation was implemented by attaching an event listener to the Express.js `request` object (`req.on('close', ...)`).
+For a standard HTTP request, the `req` object represents the incoming data from the client.
+Once the request body is fully received, the `req` stream is finished.
+However, for a *streaming response*, the long-lived connection is represented by the `response` object (`res`).
+The `req.on('close')` event was firing prematurely because the initial POST request from the client was completing, which the server misinterpreted as the client disconnecting entirely.
+The correct event to listen for is `res.on('close')`, which fires only when the client that is *receiving* the streamed response actually closes the connection.
+-   **Codified Solution & Best Practice:**
+    1. When implementing cancellation logic for a streaming HTTP response in Express.js, the event listener to detect a client disconnection **must** be attached to the `response` (`res`) object.
+    2. The correct implementation is to use `res.on('close', () => { controller.abort(); });`.
+This ensures the cancellation is only triggered when the downstream client terminates the connection.

+---